DYagmur/SpendSmart/README.md

-# SpendSmart
+## SpendSmart

-## Overview
+Overview

-SpendSmart is a project that allows users to Book store.
-It supports multiple database providers, including SQL Server and PostgreSQL.
-The application allows users to create, view, update, and delete expenses.
-Images associated with expenses are resized and stored in different resolutions.
+SpendSmart is an application designed for managing a book store.
+It supports multiple database providers, including SQL Server and PostgreSQL, and enables users to create, view, update, and delete expenses.
+The application also handles image resizing for optimized storage and performance.
+Data synchronization between different databases is facilitated using Hangfire for background task management.

 ## Features

-- Manage books  with details like value, description, and images.
+Book Management: Add, view, update, and delete book expenses with details such as value, description, and images.
-- Support for both SQL Server and PostgreSQL databases.
+Database Support: Seamless integration with both SQL Server and PostgreSQL.
-- Dynamic image resizing for better performance and storage optimization.
+Image Resizing: Automatically resize images to different resolutions for better performance and storage efficiency.
+Data Synchronization: Regular synchronization of data between SQL Server and PostgreSQL.

 ## Technologies

-- **ASP.NET Core**: A cross-platform framework for building modern, cloud-based, internet-connected applications.
+ASP.NET Core: Framework for building modern, cloud-based applications.
-- **Entity Framework Core**: An Object-Relational Mapper (ORM) for .NET applications.
+Entity Framework Core: ORM for .NET applications, used for data access and management.
-- **SQL Server**: A relational database management system developed by Microsoft.
+SQL Server: Relational database management system by Microsoft.
-- **PostgreSQL**: An open-source relational database management system.
+PostgreSQL: Open-source relational database management system.

-## Packages

-- `system.drawing.common` version 8.0.8
-- `microsoft.entityframeworkcore` version 8.0.8
-- `microsoft.entityframeworkcore.sqlserver` version 8.0.8
-- `microsoft.entityframeworkcore.design` version 8.0.8
-- `microsoft.net.http.headers` version 8.0.8
-- `npgsql.entityframeworkcore.postgresql` version 8.0.4
-- `microsoft.entityframeworkcore.inmemory` version 8.0.8
-- `npgsql` version 8.0.3

-## Frameworks

-- `Microsoft.AspNetCore.App.Ref` version 8.0.5
-- `Microsoft.NETCore.App.Ref` version 8.0.5

-## Setup
-## Install Dependencies:
+## Installation

-Ensure you have the .NET SDK installed.
+NuGet Packages
-Run the following command to restore the NuGet packages:
+Add the following NuGet packages to your project:

-dotnet restore
+System.Drawing.Common (8.0.8)
+Hangfire (1.8.14)
+Microsoft.EntityFrameworkCore (8.0.8)
+Microsoft.EntityFrameworkCore.SqlServer (8.0.8)
+Microsoft.EntityFrameworkCore.Design (8.0.8)
+Hangfire.SqlServer (1.8.14)
+Hangfire.AspNetCore (1.8.14)
+Hangfire.Core (1.8.14)
+Hangfire.NetCore (1.8.14)
+Npgsql.EntityFrameworkCore.PostgreSQL (8.0.4)
+Microsoft.EntityFrameworkCore.InMemory (8.0.8)
+Npgsql (8.0.3)
+Hangfire.PostgreSql (1.20.9)

+## Dependencies
+Ensure the following dependencies are installed and properly configured for the application to function correctly:

+.NET 8.0
+Entity Framework Core
+Hangfire

-## Configure the Database:
+## License

-Update the appsettings.json file with your database connection strings and the desired DatabaseProvider.
+This project is licensed under the MIT License - see the LICENSE file for details.

+Configuration